heyitsalina/ant_search_algorithm/README.md

 ### Familiarize Yourself with the Project

-- **Project Structure:** We have included a diagram of the project structure in the repository to help you understand how the project is organized.
+- **Project Structure:** We have included a diagram of the project structure in the repository to help you understand how the project is organized. [diagram](devs/diagram)
 - **Code Documentation:** The classes, methods, and parameters are thoroughly described using docstrings in the code files.
 This documentation is your go-to resource for understanding the functionality and purpose of the code.
+Additionaly there is a summary of the most important classes/methods and a brief explanation of provided algorithms here. [docs](devs/docs/)

 ### How to Contribute